brianlinUM/youtube-timestamps/README.md

 `npm install`

 Then, build the .js bundles by running one of:
-- development build
+- development build (for easy debugging)
   - `npm run dev`
-- production build
+- production build (for efficiency)
   - `npm run prod`

 This builds the source .js files to `dist/js/`.